What Is Commercial General Liability?

 Professional negligence is most applicable within industries with codes of conduct or standards for your services.

-As a rule of thumb, general liability insurance typically covers physical damage to your business, whereas professional liability insurance—also called errors and omissions (E & O) insurance—often concerns libel, slander, misrepresentation, negligence, and inaccurate advice.
+As a rule of thumb, general liability insurance typically covers physical damage to your business, whereas professional liability insurance—also called errors and omissions (E&O) insurance—often concerns libel, slander, misrepresentation, negligence, and inaccurate advice.

 Hot Tip!

 Depending on the nature of your business, an insurance broker may advise you to purchase both general and professional liability policies.
-If you decide to use two different carriers and a claim is made against your business, one insurance company may try to foist responsibility of the payout onto the other.
+If you decide to use two different carriers and a claim is made against your business, one insurance company may try to foist responsibility for the payout onto the other.
 To avoid this competition and encourage focusing on the problem at hand, purchase both from the same insurance carrier.

-BCS: Streamlining Your Vendor Management Process
+bcs: Streamlining Your Vendor Management Process

 Ensuring all involved in third-party partnerships hold the essential policies and endorsements can shield your company from unnecessary risk exposures.

-To streamline compliance and mitigate liability, BCS offers full- and self-service COI tracking options to collect, review, and correct documents in real time.
+To streamline compliance and mitigate liability, bcs offers full- and self-service COI tracking options to collect, review, and correct documents in real time.

 From automated RFP broadcasting and in-app onboarding to instant COI deficiency alerts, our solution simplifies every facet of vendor management.